 Table 4-6 presents the estimated results of the PPO for females and males, using the same default setting as Table 4-4.
 For brevity, the table only shows the variables, INH_P, INH_SP, EXPINH_P, and EXPINH_SP, which are constrained over all panels (full specifications are presented in Appendix 4-2).
 Table 4-7 shows the corresponding marginal effects (full specifications are presented in Appendix 4-3).
-Those results suggest that females who have received INH_P are more likely to have a higher BA rather than a lower BA TO_CHILD, and those who have received INH_SP are more likely to have a higher BA rather than a lower BA to CHILD, and to TO_CHILD and TO_SPOUSE.
-The results suggest that males who have received INH_P are more likely to have lower BAS TO_CHILD, and those who have received INH_SP are less likely to have lower BAS TO_SPOUSE.
+Those results suggest that females who have received INH_P are more likely to have a higher BA rather than a lower BA TO_CHILD, and those who have received INH_SP are more likely to have a higher BA rather than a lower BA both TO_CHILD and TO_SPOUSE.
+The results suggest that males who have received INH_P are more likely to have higher BAs rather than lower BAs TO_CHILD, and those who have received INH_P are less likely to have lower BAs TO_SPOUSE.